 A Magical Gallery with a "Please Touch" Policy

-Tucked on a mountainside about 30 miles southwest of Sedona, is the charming and scenic Jerome, Arizona.
+The charming and scenic Jerome, Arizona is tucked on a mountainside 30 miles southwest of Sedona.
 Once a thriving mining town, it survives today as a tourist destination and artist community.
-A surprise highlight among the shops on Jerome's small Main Street is Nellie Bly, the world's largest kaleidoscope store.
-On display (and you'll be encouraged to play) are all price ranges of magical, mesmerizing kaleidoscopes created by over 90 different artists, alongside the $6 cardboard and plastic varieties that you may have owned as a kid.
+One surprise highlight among the shops on Jerome's small Main Street is Nellie Bly, the world's largest kaleidoscope store.
+You'll find all price ranges of magical, mesmerizing kaleidoscopes—created by over 90 different artists—on display here alongside the $6 cardboard and plastic varieties that you may have owned as a kid.
 This is a store where you'll want to stay and play all day.
 Luckily, the store's policy is: Please touch!
-Next door to Nellie Bly is its sister shop, Nellie Bly II, an equally enchanting jewelry and crafts gallery.
+Next door to Nellie Bly, check out its sister shop, Nellie Bly II, an equally enchanting jewelry and crafts gallery.

-After you've finished exploring in Nellie Bly and the other local shops and museums, don't miss the Gold King Mine and Ghost Town, a worthwhile place to spend another hour or two, and just a few minutes drive from Jerome's Main Street.
+After you've finished exploring Nellie Bly and the other local shops and museums, don't miss the Gold King Mine and Ghost Town!
+It's a worthwhile place to spend another hour or two, and just a few minutes drive from Jerome's Main Street.